NaosaikaDevelopment/UI-LAPAI/README.md

 # UI-LAPAI
 This UI project is based from [LAPAI](https://github.com/NaosaikaDevelopment/LAPAI_Project_Experimental) (Im using Electron for the UI edit) From here you can modify your UI for LAPAI project as you want, but for info LAPAI is using python 3.10/3.11 and its not comptible if you install ****Electron****, make sure you had Env for this.

+## NOTE this is a Raw UI project for you customize UI, fyi this is using Electron to make the UI.

 ## Preview:

 Launcher: